 - Better signal integrity: HDI incorporates via-in-pad and blind via technology.
 This helps in placing the components closer to each other which cuts down the signal path length.
 The HDI technology removes via stubs and therefore reduces reflections of signal and thus improving signal quality.
 It therefore remarkably improves signal integrity due to shorter signal paths.
 Also read: Signal Integrity: Via Stubs and Their Effects on Signal Attenuation and Data Transfer Rates

 - High reliability: The implementation of stacked vias make these boards a super shield against extreme environmental conditions.

-- Cost-effective: The functionality of a standard 8-layer through-hole board (standard PCB) can be reduced to a 4-layer HDI board without compromising the quality.
+- Cost-effective: The functionality of a standard 8-layer through-hole board (standard PCB) can be reduced to a 6-layer HDI board without compromising the quality.

-HDI inherently provides a better signal integrity performance than non-HDI because all the stray capacitances and inductances get reduced when using small vias.
+HDI inherently provides a better signal integrity performance than non-HDI because all the stray capacitances and inductances get reduced when using small blind and buried vias.
 Since there are no stubs, the impedance of microvias is close to the trace impedance.
-The stray capacitance of a normal via is much higher, which causes greater discontinuity in impedance than a microvia does.
-S0me of the significant differences between the HDI and conventional PCBs are listed below:
+The stray capacitance of a normal via is much higher, which causes a greater discontinuity in impedance than a microvia does.
+Some of the significant differences between the HDI and conventional PCBs are listed below:

 Standard (Through-hole) PCB

 |Higher component density per square inch||Lesser compared to HDI|